Inflation: Egg prices see largest monthly decline in 72 years, grocery prices slightly increase last month

 "There does seem to be sort of more persistent inflation in those categories," Reed told Yahoo Finance.

 Produce (fruits and vegetables) saw a 1.4% jump month-over-month.
-However, Reed wasn't too surprised about this, he said there is "often some volatility in these indexes, especially the some of the less processed foods."
-Apples saw a 1.9% monthly jump and lettuce jumped 3.4%.
+However, Reed wasn't too surprised about this — he said there is "often some volatility in these indexes, especially the some of the less processed foods."
+Apples saw a 1.9% monthly jump, and lettuce jumped 3.4%.

-Other categories that saw a tick up in price: flour and prepared flour mixes (+1.4%), crackers, bread, and cracker products (+1.2%), uncooked beef roasts (+3.2%), ham (+3.7%), fresh whole chicken (+1.9%), nonalcoholic beverages and beverage materials, which declined back in April, saw a jump in price last month (+0.3%).
+Other categories that saw a tick up in price: flour and prepared flour mixes (+1.4%); crackers, bread, and cracker products (+1.2%); uncooked beef roasts (+3.2%); ham (+3.7%); fresh whole chicken (+1.9%); and nonalcoholic beverages and beverage materials, which declined back in April, saw a jump in price last month (+0.3%).
 Frozen noncarbonated juices and drinks alone jumped 7.4% in the month of May.

-As far as food away from home like at restaurants and bars, prices saw bigger jumps.
-On a yearly basis, prices for the category jumped 8.3% and 0.5% on a monthly basis.
-This is the third consecutive month that food away from home outpaced food-at-home, per Goldman Sachs.
+As far as food away from home, such as that at restaurants and bars, prices saw bigger jumps.
+On a yearly basis, prices for the category jumped 8.3%, and 0.5% on a monthly basis.
+This is the third consecutive month that food away from home outpaced food at home, per Goldman Sachs.

 —